awsdocs/amazon-connect-admin-guide/doc_source/special-request.md

 # Request international numbers, special numbers, or termination points<a name="special-request"></a>

 **Important**
-Country regulations often require a local office address and specific identification documents to purchase and own a phone number, and may take additional processing time\.
-See [Region requirements for phone numbers](phone-number-requirements.md)\.
+To purchase and own a phone number, country regulations often require:
+A local office address
+Specific identification documents
+For identification requirements by country, see [Region requirements for phone numbers](phone-number-requirements.md)\.
 It can take 2\-6 weeks for us to fulfill your request\.

 To request international phone numbers, special numbers, or termination points, create a support case\.